JesperLarsson/BOSSE/README.md

 - Micro management

 ## Running BOSSE
-1. Download StarCraft 2, start it at least once to initialize everything
+1. Download the latest version of StarCraft 2 via Battle.net, start it at least once to initialize everything
 2. Download the latest ladder map pack from here: https://github.com/Blizzard/s2client-proto#downloads
 3. Extract the maps to your StarCraft 2 install directory under Maps (create the folder if it doesn't exist).
 Ex: C:\Program Files (x86)\StarCraft II\Maps\
-4. Open solution in Visual Studio and click 'Run', it will automatically open the game and set up everything
+4. Open solution in Visual Studio and click 'Run', it will automatically open up the game with the correct settings

 ## Troubleshooting
 When starting a local debugging session BOSSE will use a hardcoded map name (currently ThunderbirdLE) to start, which you might not have.